-With the Federal Government proposing changes to the Franchising Code of Conduct which are likely to come into effect on 1 July 2021, it is important to understand how these might affect your franchise.
+With the Federal Government changes to the Franchising Code of Conduct on 1 July 2021, it is important to understand how these might affect your franchise.

-The proposed changes will seek to improve protections for franchisees, as well as improving information available to them, whilst also expanding franchisors’ obligations and restrictions.
+The changes seek to improve protections for franchisees, as well as improving information available to them, whilst also expanding franchisors’ obligations and restrictions.

 Expanded Disclosure Obligations

-Under the proposed changes, franchisors’ disclosure obligations will be expanded, including:
+Under the proposed changes, franchisors’ disclosure obligations are expanded, including: